The Top Mistakes New Home Stagers Make

 The main reason for this is that it can be relatively easy to cause a small amount of damage while staging a home.
 To protect yourself against having to pay a significant amount for this damage, you’ll need to take out insurance, which should be quite affordable.

-Each of the above is relatively common mistakes made in the home staging industry.
+Each of the above is a relatively common mistake made in the home staging industry.
 While some of them might seem obvious, they can happen much more than you might think.
-As such, it’s worth making sure that you avoid all of them as much as possible